Rustam Singh (poet): Translations by Rustam Singh

+Books Edited by Rustam Singh

+In 2025 Rustam Singh put together and edited a collection of poems by eighteen Hindi poets.
+This volume is titled Kuchh Alag Swar: Atharah Samkaleen Hindi Kavi, Surya Prakashan Mandir, Bikaner, 2025 (ISBN 978-81-19874-08-8).

 Readings

 Apart from giving readings of his poems in India, Rustam Singh has read his poems in other countries as well.
 For example, in 2008 he read his poems in the international poetry festival organised by the Baltic Centre for Writers and Translators, Visby, Sweden.
 The Swedish translations of his poems were read out by Birgitta Wallin, editor of the Swedish cultural magazine Karavan.
-In the same year, he read his poems at the poetry festival celebrating the birth centenary of the Norwegian poet Olav Hauge at the village Ulvik in north-western Norway where Hauge had lived all his life.
+In the same year, he read his poems at the poetry festival celebrating the birth centenary of the Norwegian poet Olav Hauge at the village of Ulvik in north-western Norway where Hauge had lived all his life.
 In 2011, he read his poems during the India Festival at Trondheim, Norway.
 Similarly, in 2014 he read his poems at the Writers House in Tallinn, Estonia, where the Estonian translations of his poems were read out by the Estonian poet Doris Kareva.